Contents

 They make excellent watchdogs and always bark when a stranger approaches though not aggressive.

-Golden retriever requires both physical and mental stimulation otherwise they can become destructive and over-exuberant.
+Golden Retrievers require both physical and mental stimulation otherwise they can become destructive and over-exuberant.

-They make excellent sniffer dogs Aand can be used for hunting, retrieving, narcotics detection, competitive and obedience tricks.
+They make excellent sniffer dogs and can be used for hunting, retrieving, narcotics detection, competitive and obedience tricks.
 They also make excellent swimmers.

 Training

-Golden retrievers are easy to train.
+Golden Retrievers are easy to train.
 Early socialization is crucial to enable them to acquire good social skills.
-They can be exposed as early 7 weeks to 4 months to different animals, strangers, sights, and sounds.
+They can be exposed as early as 7 weeks to 4 months to different animals, strangers, sights, and sounds.

 Reward-based training and positive reinforcement are most effective as they love pleasing their master.